Grasp New Coding for Skin Replacement Surgery

-For autografts, remember always to measure the recipient site, not the donor site.
+Tip: For autografts, remember to always measure the recipient site, not the donor site.

 Symposium presenters stressed a skin graft must include fixation of the surgeon’s choice, including glue, suture, adhesive strips, or adept dressings over graft.
 If the surgeon’s choice of fixation is adept dressings over the graft, ensure the documentation is clear that the dressing is more than just a typical wound dressing.
 Without fixation, the graft material is considered a wound dressing.

 Surgical preparation is the final process when preparing a clean wound bed prior to primary or tertiary (delayed primary) closure.
 Skin preparation may precede skin grafting, adjacent tissue transfer, flaps, other grafts, and negative wound pressure therapy.
 If a wound will be left to close by secondary intention, without active intervention, surgical preparation codes are not reported.

 When a wound requires serial debridement, report active wound management (97597-97598) or debridement (11042-11047).

 Surgical preparation may be reported only once per wound.
 If the wound is prepared, but not grafted (for instance, grafting won’t occur until the next day due to patient decompensation), minimal preparation of the wound bed is included in the graft code, as is the case for removing a previous graft.
 In the rare instance that a wound is prepared but the graft is not placed that day, the wound becomes non-viable and serial treatments are again required, surgical preparation may again be reported.